 - How to soften shiratama dango after storing:

 What is shiratama dango?

-Shiratama dango is a type of wagashi, traditional Japanese dessert.
-It only requires two ingredients and is naturally gluten-free!
-It has a soft, chewy texture and the flavor is very subtle.
+Shiratama dango (白玉団子) is a type of wagashi (traditional Japanese desserts).
+It has a soft, chewy texture and has a subtle sweetness from the sweet rice flour.

 Because of its subtle flavor, it's almost always eaten in combination with something sweet.
 You can sprinkle some kinako (roasted soy bean powder) and drizzle some kuromitsu (black sugar syrup), put them into a sweet red bean soup called zenzai, or use it as a garnish and textural element on top of ice cream and parfaits!
 Mmm perfect for the summer!

 What is the difference between shiratamako and mochiko?